cjohansen/replicant-docs/content/state-atom.md

   (swap! store assoc :app/started-at (js/Date.)))
 ```

-We now have a tiny tailor made framework.
+We now have a tiny tailor-made framework.
 Next we will add an action that
 updates the store:

 ```clj